Lawn bowls at the 2018 Commonwealth Games – Women's triples

 Lawn bowls women's triples at the 2018 Commonwealth Games was held at the Broadbeach Bowls Club in the Gold Coast, Australia from April 9 to 12.
 A total of 54 athletes from 18 associations participated in the event.
+Australia won the gold medal, defeating Scotland in the final.
+England the bronze medal.

 Sectional play

 The top two from each section advance to the knockout stage.